amalagon/amalagon.github.io/source/_posts/2014-07-09-options-for-period-spanning-statistics-in-gnocchi.markdown

 or
 y = pandas.ewma(x, span = (2-alpha)/alpha)

-As pandas.ewma takes in spanas a parameter, rather than , it is perhaps clearer to say that =2/(1+span).is a smoothing parameter between 0 and 1; for small , weights decay quickly for old data points and they “fall off” in affecting the forecast.
-For large , weights decay more slowly and many data points contribute to the forecast.
+As pandas.ewma takes in span as a parameter, rather than alpha, it is perhaps clearer to say that alpha=2/(1+span).alpha is a smoothing parameter between 0 and 1; for small alpha, weights decay quickly for old data points and they “fall off” in affecting the forecast.
+For large alpha, weights decay more slowly and many data points contribute to the forecast.